bogdanrbucur/etl-pipeline/readme.md

 The `./jobs` directory on the host machine is mounted to `/opt/spark/jobs/` in the container.

-The sample job `csv_to_parquet.py` reads CSV files from this directory and writes Parquet files to the MinIO `bronze` bucket.
+The included job `csv_to_parquet.py` reads CSV files from this directory and writes Parquet files to the MinIO `bronze` bucket.

+### Using Airflow to Orchestrate Jobs

+1. Create DAG files in the `dags` directory.
+They must have a `.py` extension.
+2. Access the Airflow web interface at http://localhost:8082
+3. Log in using the credentials specified in the `docker-compose.yml` file (default: username: `admin`, password: `admin`).
+4. Enable and trigger the desired DAGs from the Airflow UI.

+### Viewing the processed data in Juypyter Notebook with DuckDB

+Run the `view_silver_data.ipynb` notebook in your local Jupyter environment.
+Make sure to install DuckDB first:

+[!Note]
+In S3 a folder is created with a .parquet extension because Parquet files are typically stored as a collection of files within a directory structure.
+When Spark writes Parquet files to S3 (or S3-compatible storage like MinIO), it creates a directory for each dataset, and within that directory, it stores multiple Parquet files.
+This is done to optimize performance and allow for parallel processing of the data.
+When the data is read back, database systems treat the entire directory as a single Parquet dataset.

 #### Environment Variables